Netcracker/qubership-opensearch/documentation/maintenance-guide/troubleshooting-guide/README.md

 2. Clear the OpenSearch data on the `standby` side in one of the following ways:
    * Remove OpenSearch persistent volumes.
    * Clear persistent volumes manually.
-3. Scale up all pods related to OpenSearch (`master`, `data`, `ingest`, `arbiter`) on the /`standby` side.
+3. Scale up all pods related to OpenSearch (`master`, `data`, `ingest`, `arbiter`) on the `standby` side.

 **Note**: It is safe as you need to perform these steps on the `standby` side.
 All the data is replicated from the `active` side once the replication process has started successfully.

-For more information about OpenSearch issues, refer to [https://github.com/opensearch-project/cross-cluster-replication/issues/840](https://github.com/opensearch-project/cross-cluster-replication/issues/840).
+For more information about this issue, refer to [https://github.com/opensearch-project/cross-cluster-replication/issues/840](https://github.com/opensearch-project/cross-cluster-replication/issues/840).

 ## Index Is Not Replicated To Standby Side Without Any Errors